Close

 "MInamil" -- this time it's "Minamil 3dp" because 3d printed -- is a minimal CNC mill that actually works pretty well.
 It's small and it's not strong, but it's uncommonly precise for an amateur-accessible machine.
 Small is a feature, and light cuts with small cutters gets stuff done with available strength and stiffness.
 Work volume 75 mm x 75 mm x 50 mm.

-Thank you Hackaday Prize judges!
+Hackaday Prize 2023 finalist!
+Thank you judges!

 Minamil 3dp is another little CNC mill.
 This one uses 3d printed parts, which give (at least) two advantages: